dotnet/ai-samples/src/build-2024/docs/Exercise/06 Modifying Kernel Behavior with Dependency Injection.md

       dotnet add package Microsoft.Extensions.Http.Resilience
       ```

-1. Install SemanticKernel.Plugins.Web nuget package

-      ```shell
-      dotnet add package Microsoft.SemanticKernel.Plugins.Web
-      ```

-1. Open the project in VS Code or Visual Studio.
+1. Open the project you have created in [04 Add Logging](./05%20Add%20Plugin%20(Bing%20Search).md).md) in VS Code or Visual Studio.

-1. In the Program.cs file, delete all the existing code.

-1. Add the following using statments at the top of `Program.cs` file.
+1. Add the following using statment at the top of `Program.cs` file.

       ```cshap
-      using Microsoft.Extensions.DependencyInjection;
-      using Microsoft.Extensions.Logging;
       using Microsoft.Extensions.Http;
-      using Microsoft.SemanticKernel;
-      using Microsoft.SemanticKernel.ChatCompletion;
-      using Microsoft.SemanticKernel.Connectors.OpenAI;
-      using Microsoft.SemanticKernel.Plugins.Web.Bing;
       ```

-1. Add model name and create builder
+1. Add the following code after `builder.Services.AddLogging(b => b.AddConsole().SetMinimumLevel(LogLevel.Trace));`
+ which modifies the kernel behavior by injecting services into it.

       ```csharp
-      var openAIChatCompletionModelName = "gpt-4-turbo"; // this could be other models like "gpt-4o".

-      var builder = Kernel.CreateBuilder();
-      ```

-1. Modify the kernel behavior  by injecting  services into it.

-      ```csharp
-      // injecting services to the kernel such as logging, http client, redaction. builder.Services.AddLogging(b => b.AddConsole().SetMinimumLevel(LogLevel.Trace));

       builder.Services.ConfigureHttpClientDefaults(b =>
       {
       b.AddStandardResilienceHandler();